 I made my first trip to the Majestic Colonial Punta Cana back in 2011 when my wife and I said our I Dos in the Garden Gazebo.
-I now return several times each year shooting destination weddings for others as well as bringing our young family back to enjoy the Colonial lifestyle.
+Since then, I've returned many times to photograph destination weddings for others as well as bringing our young family back to enjoy the Colonial lifestyle.
 The Majestic has become our family's home away from home.

 With the unique advantage of being both a Majestic groom as well as photographer, I'm hoping my dual perspective will help with your destination wedding planning.

 This 5-Star all-inclusive resort is right on Bavaro Beach with spectacular views of the setting Caribbean sun each night.
 The lush gardens, towering palm trees, white sand beaches and turquoise water are exactly what every destination wedding bride dreams of.